open-AIMS/NEC-estimation/README.md

 Bayesian model fitting can be difficult to automate across a broad range of usage cases, particularly with respect to specifying valid initial values and appropriate priors.
-This is one reason the use of Bayesian statistics for NEC estimation (or even ECx estimmation) is not currently widely adopted across the broader ecotoxicological community, who rarely have access to specialist statistical expertise.
+This is one reason the use of Bayesian statistics for NEC estimation (or even ECx estimation) is not currently widely adopted across the broader ecotoxicological community, who rarely have access to specialist statistical expertise.
 The jagsNEC package attempts to provide an accessible interface to the R2jags package